 The program fee for ICP is $750.
 Students are also encouraged to apply for the Sharon and Baxter Phillips scholarship and Steiner Family scholarship.

 Review information about program fee inclusions on each site’s Budget Sheet, which is linked from their individual application page.

 |Priority Application deadline||December 31, 2019|

 |Abroad portion (undergraduate)||June 11-June 27, 2020|

 - BUSN 401 (3 credits)

-From May 21st to June 11th (June 10th for Athens), students will begin the International Consulting Program in Richmond by taking a three-week course.
+From May 18th to June 8th, students will begin the International Consulting Program in Richmond by taking a three-week course.
 The academic content delivered during this pre-trip period will consist of business communication, language/culture/country specific training, and consulting training.
 Students will also have the opportunity to work on a consulting project for a local business with a group of their peers.